leanprover/lean4/doc/dev/bootstrap.md

 compilation, so stage 3 should always be identical to stage 2 and only exists as a sanity check.

-In summary, doing a standard build via `make` involves these steps:
+In summary, doing a standard build via `make` internally involves these steps:

 1. compile the `stage0/src` archived sources into `stage0/bin/lean`
 1. use it to compile the current library (*including* your changes) into `stage1/lib`